Fire Art Guidelines

 • Pyro loading

 All pyrotechnic material must be listed and approved pre-event.
 An inspection of its placement will be required on-site at the discretion of FAST.
-Any questions please contact Pyrotechnics at pyro@burningman.org.
+Any questions please contact the Pyrotechnics team at pyro@burningman.org.

 Final Checks and Approval

-When all the above preparations are complete, the FAST Lead, Burn Lead, and pyrotechnic operator (if needed) will make a final check of the artwork, looking for any stowaways or stragglers, and checking for any hazardous conditions that may have developed while preparations were underway.
+When all the above preparations are complete, the FAST Lead, Burn Lead, and Pyrotechnic Operator (if needed) will make a final check of the artwork, looking for any stowaways or stragglers, and for any hazardous conditions that may have developed while preparations were underway.

-If liquid accelerants are needed, a fueling team applies them at this time after given the clear by the FAST Lead on site, using methods documented in the Burn Scenario and approved by FAST at the pre-event meeting.
-A fire safety team member with fully-charged fire extinguishers in hand — and trained in their use — must accompany and cover fuel team members while they are applying accelerants.
+If liquid accelerants are needed, a fueling team applies them at this time after being given the clear by the FAST Lead on site, using methods documented in the burn plan and approved by FAST at the pre-event meeting.
+A member of your burn team must follow a fueler with a fully-charged fire extinguisher — and also be trained in its use — while accelerants are being applied.
+Each fueler must be followed by someone with an extinguisher.

-After this final check and fueling of the structure, the “No-Man’s Land” zone of the burn circle is closed to further entry until the artwork is ignited and the structure has fallen.
+After a final check and fueling of the structure, the “No-Man’s Land” zone of the burn circle is closed to further entry until the artwork is ignited and the structure has fallen.

 Just before ignition, the FAST Lead checks the weather.
 Barring any high wind conditions or other negative weather factors, you will receive an OK to burn from the FAST Lead.
-The FAST Lead issues the necessary Burn Laminate(s) for your burn, and informs the Black Rock Rangers and the Emergency Services Department that the artwork is on schedule to burn.
+The FAST Lead issues the necessary burn laminate(s), and informs the Black Rock Rangers and ESD that the artwork is ready to burn.

 Ignition

-At this time the final sequence of the burn, including performance, pyrotechnics, and any ignition ritual, can begin.
+At this time, the final sequence of the burn, pyrotechnics, and any ignition ritual can begin.

 All of these elements of the burn must be conducted in a way that prevents premature ignition, to ensure the safety of the fuel team while they are in or near the fueled structure.